joric/jorian/README.md

 ## Firmware

 There's no official firmware yet.
+I've forked my [Bluetosis](https://github.com/joric/bluetosis/commits/jorian) firmware for a demo.
-I've used a [fork of my Bluetosis firmware](https://github.com/joric/bluetosis/commits/jorian) for a demo (currently porting to an [nRF5x QMK fork](https://github.com/joric/qmk_firmware/commits/nrf52)).
+There's also my [nRF5x QMK](https://github.com/joric/qmk_firmware/commits/nrf52) fork in progress.

-Should work with an unmodified [Mitosis](https://github.com/reversebias/mitosis) firmware (pins are about the same).
+Should also work with an unmodified [Mitosis firmware](https://github.com/reversebias/mitosis) and [Mitosis receiver](https://github.com/reversebias/mitosis-hardware) (pins are about the same).

 ## Versions